googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 If the SDK server receives a TERM signal before calling SDK.Shutdown(), the SDK server will stay alive for the period of the `terminationGracePeriodSeconds` until `SDK.Shutdown()` has been called.

+{{< alpha title="Sidecar Containers" gate="SidecarContainers" >}}

+When enabling the `SidecarContainers` feature gate, the Agones SDK server will be run as a sidecar container in the same Pod as the game server, and the container restart and Health checking rules are more simplified from the above.

+Since the Agones SDK Server is a
+[sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/), the main container(s)
+will not restart by default, as the default `PodRestartPolicy` for `GameServer` Pod is `Never`, unless otherwise configured.

+This also means the SDK Server will be terminated when the main container(s) are terminated, and is therefore accessible for the entire lifecycle of the `GameServer` Pod's main containers.

 ### Configuration Retrieval

 #### GameServer()